igorkulman/coding-journal/content/post/2020/few-reasons-mkmapview-crashes/index.md

 #### Improving the queue performance

-The main problem with this solution was that with the user interacting a lot with the map and with lots of data updates coming to the app the queue became quite full and slow to fully process.
+The main problem with this solution was that with the user interacting a lot with the map and with lots of data updates coming to the application the queue became long and slow to fully process.

 In my specific case there was an easy optimization I could make.
-When the application receives an data update for a specific annotation it can first remove data update for the same annotation from the queue and process it or enqueue it as needed.
+When the application receives a data update for a specific annotation it can first remove a data update for the same annotation from the queue.

 The reason is that the user only cares about the final position of the annotations.
-There is no point moving the annotation to some intermediate position just to move it again to the final position a while later.
+There is no point moving an annotation to some intermediate position just to move it again to the final position a while later on the next queue pass.

 With this optimization the queue can never be bigger that the total number of annotations.